onkanat/lms_chat/README.md

 6. Reset to defaults:
    - Click "Reset to Default" to revert to the original dark theme

+### Using the Prompt Library

+1. Click the prompt library button (📋) next to the send button
+2. Browse through categorized prompt templates:
+   - Writing: Essay outlines, blog posts, creative writing
+   - Programming: Code generation, debugging, algorithm explanations
+   - Education: Concept explanations, lesson plans, quiz generation
+   - Business: Professional emails, business plans, SWOT analysis
+   - Research: Literature reviews, methodology design, data analysis
+3. Click on any prompt to expand it and view details
+4. Fill in any variable fields to customize the prompt
+5. Click "Use Prompt" to insert it into the chat input
+6. Create your own custom prompts:
+   - Click "+ Add Custom Prompt" in the Custom category
+   - Enter a name, description, and prompt text
+   - Use {variable_name} syntax for customizable parts
+   - Add variables with descriptions and default values
+7. Import/export custom prompts to share with others

 ### Using Enhanced RAG (Retrieval-Augmented Generation)

 1. Toggle the RAG switch in the top menu to enable RAG functionality